Wednesday, November 20, 2024

 It would just be dishonest of me to fail to note that today is an anxious day.
 The polls have led us to feel good about Josh's chances, though I have worn my knuckles out knocking on wood.

-But the fact that the world-historical monumental jackass Trump is as close as he is to retuning to the White fills me with shame.
+But the fact that the world-historical monumental jackass Trump is as close as he is to returning to the White House fills me with shame.
 How do I live in a country, nay a world, where something like 50% of the population thinks that's OK.
 Where people are so susceptible to disinformation that they will believe anything he says, seemingly reading directly off a teleprompter put there by the GRU.

 Kamala Harris is far from perfect.
 Joe Biden's belated dropping out the the race and the backroom way in which we elevated her to the top of the ticket was not the greatest, though admittedly it spared us the necessity of going through a gut-wrenching set of debates where Democrats attacked each other viciously.
 But nor is she horrible.
 We can work with her and trust her to acquit the office honorably.
 If she is elected, she will need to up her game to act as a meaningful counterweight to Xi and Putin on the world stage, and she will need allies of greater stature and weight than are on offer at present.